imanolrio/floppy-music/README.md

 # floppy-music
-Make music using two old floppy drives.
-LED stripe added for more fun.
+Star wars model using two old floppy drives to make music.
+LED strip added for more fun.